By: Robert Avsec, Executive Fire Officer

 Let me ask you a couple questions.
 What percentage of homes in your community do not have working smoke alarms?
 Which parts of your community have the lowest percentage of working smoke alarms?

-You should also be pondering the same questions for CO monitors, first aid kits, 72-hour kits, fire extinguishers, pool fences, etc. Until you have the answers to these questions, your department may be devoting resources into areas or programs that just aren’t needed.
+You should also be pondering the same questions for CO monitors, first aid kits (visit here to read about first aid statistics and how it is used in home, office and other places), 72-hour kits, fire extinguisher equipment and fire extinguisher cabinets, pool fences, etc. Until you have the answers to these questions, your department may be devoting resources into areas or programs that just aren’t needed.

 So, What’s Next?